Skip to main content

 9. Myth: To sustain a meaningful life, one has to always do something.

-Fact: Of course, you want to work on value-based goals to add meaning to you life.
-But sometimes meaning is derived by saying no to things that are not in line with your values.
+Fact: Of course, you want to work on value-based goals to add meaning to your life.
+But sometimes meaning comes from saying no to things that are not in line with your values.
 This may include letting go of toxic people, unhelpful thoughts, and distracting activities.
 This, in turn, gives you more time to focus on the more meaningful aspects of your life (Rashid & Seligman, 2019).

 10. Myth: In the pursuit of meaning in life, the journey matters more than the destination.

 Fact: We all have attributes of both search (journey) for meaning in life and presence (destination) of meaning in life.
-While presence of meaning in life confers resilience in an individual, the same cannot be said of the search component.
-A healthy search for meaning in life is grounded in one's aspirations and insights that one derives from engaging in life's challenges and this search fosters hope.
-In contrast, a dysfunctional search wherein one struggles to engage with or resolve life's challenges brings despair (Steger et al., 2008).
+While the presence of meaning in life confers resilience in an individual, the same cannot be said of the search component.
+A healthy search for meaning in life is grounded in one's aspirations and insights derived from engaging with life's challenges, and this search fosters hope.
+In contrast, a dysfunctional search, in which one struggles to engage with or resolve life's challenges, leads to despair (Steger et al., 2008).

 Being aware of these common misconceptions about meaning in life will at least give you some sense of direction toward living a meaningful life.
 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.